liberapay/liberapay.com/README.md

 It should now be accessible at [http://localhost:8339/](http://localhost:8339/).

-By default there are no users.
-You can create accounts like you would on the real website, and if you want you can also create a bunch of fake users (but they're not great):
+There are no users provided by default.
+You can create accounts as you would on the real website, and if you want you can also create a bunch of fake users (but they're not great):

     make data